 Don’t let your inhibitions get the better of you.
 Just because someone can’t talk to you, doesn’t mean they don’t require connection with people.
 We all need other people in our lives.
 Friendship is a deep human need built into us by our Creator.
 Laurin demonstrates that every time her friends come to visit her and her smile simply lights up the room.

 Images and text courtesy of Lisa Kinsolving.
-You can read more about Laurin and donate towards her medical expenses at welovelaurin.org
+You can read more about Laurin’s life at welovelaurin.org